The club’s fiscal year ends in less than 30 days. More than fifty of you haven’t yet paid your dues for next year, Jul 1 through Jun 30 2015.

 Three important announcements for members:

-(1) The on line directory of members is up to date through Jan 10 2014, for all members dues-paid through at least Jun 30 of this year. (ed. note: this evening we added two new members and one we all know — new ones are KC3BDI Barry, N3EFN Bernie; our returning friend is KB9WI Gene.
-Welcome back, Gene, and welcome to Barry and Bernie.)
+(1) The on line directory of members is up to date through Apr 15 2014, for all members dues-paid through at least Jun 30 of this year.

 If you do NOT see your call/name, or we have listed it incorrectly, PLEASE email us and let us know — we can fix what we know about, and promise to do it quickly.
 (If your password doesn’t work, email us and we’ll figure out how to get you in)

 (2) Our Club’s on line renewal AND new member registration seems to be working fabulously.
+One hundred safe transactions in 13 months!
 If you have experienced anything otherwise with our club’s utility for on line dues, please tell us?
 We want to know.
 Again, email us and let us know.
 We’re glad to hear from you.

 Effective 13 September 2013, we have implemented on-line registration and payment for members and candidates alike.
 This is a change from our last implementation in two ways: